ehamiter/aicalart/README.md

 python generate.py [--date --style --skip-news --skip-calendar --skip-holidays --skip-silly-days --skip-upload]
 ```

-All parameters are optional-- `generate.py` run by itself will randomize elements and pull data from all available sources, then upload two images and three text prompts to AWS S3.
+All parameters are optional-- `generate.py` run by itself will randomize elements and pull data from all available sources, then upload two images and three text prompts to your web host.

 You can pass in a string value for `date` ("YYYY-MM-DD") or `style`.